Special Educational Needs and Disability (SEND) Policy

 High Quality Teaching

 As part of high quality teaching all teachers constantly assess every child’s attainment and progress (See Assessment Policy).
 If a child is making less than expected progress then the teacher will adapt their teaching to target the areas of weakness, this may include modifying teaching, use of apparatus or in class support.
-(See Suggested Inclusion Strategies on the SEN provision map).
+(See Suggested Inclusion Strategies on the SEND provision map, appendix 1).
 The majority of pupil’s needs will be met through high quality teaching.

 Where progress continues to be less than expected the class teacher will do the following:

-The class teacher will record this information on an Initial Concern sheet and discuss with the Senco.
-If it is decided that the child may have SEN then targeted provision will begin.
+The class teacher will record this information on The Initial Assessment form (appendix 2) and discuss with the SENCo.
+If it is decided that the child may have SEND then targeted provision will begin.

 SEN support will take the form of a four-part cycle known as the graduated approach.
 The graduated approach works as a spiral, giving increasing knowledge about how to meet a child’s needs.
-The class teacher will maintain the child’s individual Record of Intervention.
-This records the assessments, interventions and outcomes of the child’s SEN support.
+The class teacher will maintain the child’s individual chronology and passport.
+This records the assessments, interventions and outcomes of the child’s SEND support.

 The Graduated Approach

-The teacher, SENCO, child and parents will agree the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review.
-Interventions may include any of those on the SEN provision map.
+The teacher, SENCO, child and parents will agree the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review

 All teachers and support staff who work with the pupil will be made aware of their strengths, needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
-This will be recorded by the class teacher on the child’s Pupil Passport. (link to Pupil Passport)
+This will be recorded by the class teacher on the child’s Pupil Passport. (appendix 2)

 The identified strategies will be put in place.
 The class teacher will remain responsible for working with the child on a daily basis.
 Where the interventions involve group or one-to-one teaching away from the main class, they will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.

-The effectiveness of the support and interventions and their impact on the child’s progress will be reviewed termly.
-This review should include the views of the pupil and if appropriate they will attend.
-Parents and other professionals involved with the child will also be invited.
-The meeting will be recorded on the SEN review sheet.
+The effectiveness of the support and interventions and their impact on the child’s progress will be reviewed termly by the class teacher and recorded on the passport.
+This review should include the views of the pupil.
+Passports and targets must be discussed with the parents/carers at least twice a year, either at parent consultation meeting or at a special needs review meeting with the SENCo.
 This contributes to more detailed assessment of their needs and the cycle starts again.

-If this cycle of assessment and support does not lead to expected outcomes for the child and they continue to have significant difficulties, then the parents/carers and the school may decide to request an Education, Health and Care Plan.
+If this cycle of assessment and support does not lead to expected outcomes for the child and they continue to have significant, long term difficulties, then the parents/carers and the school may decide to request an Education, Health and Care Plan.

 Supporting Pupils and Families